The Best Container Tracking Software for Complete Supply Chain Transparency

 Using Real-Time Container Tracking Solutions to Identify Congested Ports

 Assessing port congestion is often simplified by counting the number of ships waiting outside the port.
 However, this approach can be misleading.
 For instance, it overlooks ships that intentionally slow down on their route to save fuel or due to congestion concerns.
-A more accurate measure would be to assess transit times, as we do here at Pole Star, which involves tracking when a ship exits the geofenced zone of its departure port, and when the ship enters the geofenced zone of its destination port.
+A more accurate measure would be to assess transit times, as we do here at Pole Star Global, which involves tracking when a ship exits the geofenced zone of its departure port, and when the ship enters the geofenced zone of its destination port.

 The emergence of real-time container tracking software solutions represents a transformative shift in the maritime industry, ushering in a new era of visibility, transparency, and accountability throughout the container journey.
 The increasing complexities of global trade demand innovative approaches to address delays, inefficiencies, and compliance issues.
 Container tracking software, exemplified by solutions like Pole Star Global’s PurpleTRAC, not only addresses these challenges but also empowers industry stakeholders to take proactive measures that optimise operations, reduce costs, and enhance customer satisfaction.

-Such solutions cater to a range of stakeholders – from shippers and financial institutions to governments and customers – offering them a means of streamlining operations, identifying inefficiencies, and maintaining compliance with increased confidence.
+PurpleTRAC’s container tracking software caters to a range of stakeholders – from shippers and financial institutions to governments and customers – offering them a means of streamlining operations, identifying inefficiencies, and maintaining compliance with increased confidence.

 Understanding Container Shipping Tracking: Glossary

-- Actual time of departure (ATD): The Actual Time of Departure (ATD) refers to the precise moment when a vessel begins its journey from a specific location, such as a port, terminal, or point of origin.
+The Actual Time of Departure (ATD) refers to the precise moment when a vessel begins its journey from a specific location, such as a port, terminal, or point of origin.
 It’s the exact time a container departs – as opposed to any estimated or projected departure times.
 ATD is a significant parameter in logistics and transportation management, helping to track schedules, synchronise operations, and evaluate the efficiency of transportation services.

-- Free on Board (FOB): A freight on board agreement, otherwise known as a Free on Board (FOB), is an international commercial law term published by the International Chamber of Commerce (ICC).
+A freight on board agreement, otherwise known as a Free on Board (FOB), is an international commercial law term published by the International Chamber of Commerce (ICC).
 Two main types of FOB agreements exist:

 Hence, these agreements define ownership, responsibility, and risk during transportation.

-- Estimated Time of Arrival (ETA): Estimated Time of Arrival (ETA) refers to the projected time when a ship, container, or shipment is expected to reach its designated destination.
+Estimated Time of Arrival (ETA) refers to the projected time when a ship, container, or shipment is expected to reach its designated destination.
 It’s calculated by considering factors like distance, vessel speed, weather conditions, and potential delays.

-- Estimated Time of Departure (ETD): Estimated Time of Departure (ETD) refers to the anticipated time when a vessel, container, or shipment is scheduled to depart from its current location or port of origin.
+Estimated Time of Departure (ETD) refers to the anticipated time when a vessel, container, or shipment is scheduled to depart from its current location or port of origin.
 ETD is a critical piece of information for coordinating loading, customs clearance, and logistical operations to ensure timely departure.

-- Geofencing port areas: Geofencing port areas involves creating virtual geographic boundaries around specific port locations using GPS or RFID technology.
+Geofencing port areas involves creating virtual geographic boundaries around specific port locations using GPS or RFID technology.
 This digital perimeter enables authorities to monitor and control the movement of vessels, vehicles, and cargo within designated areas.
 Geofencing can help enhance security, streamline operations, and enforce regulations by triggering alerts or actions when objects enter or exit these predefined zones – such as container carrier ships – allowing for efficient management of port activities and resources.

-- Port calls: A port call refers to the scheduled arrival, stay, and departure of a ship or vessel at a seaport (as defined by the geofenced port areas).
+A port call refers to the scheduled arrival, stay, and departure of a ship or vessel at a seaport (as defined by the geofenced port areas).
 During a port call, various activities take place, including loading and unloading cargo, refuelling, crew changes, maintenance, and regulatory inspections.
 Efficient management of port calls is crucial for optimising maritime operations, minimising turnaround times, and ensuring the timely movement of goods and vessels in and out of ports.

-- Port waiting areas: A port waiting area is a designated space within a port where ships and vessels wait before they can access the docking facilities or proceed to load or unload cargo.
+A port waiting area is a designated space within a port where ships and vessels wait before they can access the docking facilities or proceed to load or unload cargo.
 This area allows port authorities to manage the flow of incoming vessels, ensuring they are efficiently processed and allocated a berth or dock space.
 Port waiting areas play a crucial role in regulating maritime traffic, optimising port operations, and preventing congestion at the dockside.

-- Transhipment port (TSP): A transhipment port (TSP) is a location within a logistics network where cargo is transferred from one transportation vessel, such as a ship, to another.
+A transhipment port (TSP) is a location within a logistics network where cargo is transferred from one transportation vessel, such as a ship, to another.
 The aim is to get the cargo to its final destination.
 These intermediate ports facilitate the movement of goods between different modes of transport, optimising shipping routes and increasing efficiency.
 TSPs play a crucial role in global trade by enabling the consolidation and distribution of goods across various shipping routes.